Jesús Manuel Mena Garza

 Photo: Circa 1968, San José High School, San José, California

-Photographer, artist and organizer, Jesús Manuel Mena Garza's artistic vision was shaped by his boyhood in San José, California and nurtured at Roosevelt Junior High, San José High, San José State University, the San Francisco Art Institute and the Academy of Art College.
+Photographer, artist and organizer, Jesús Manuel Mena Garza's artistic vision was shaped by his boyhood in San José, California.
 Garza has been taking photographs since he was 11 years old.
-He currently exhibits and lectures about his photographs.
+He currently teaches classes, exhibits and lectures about his photographs.

 Jesús' parents worked their entire lives as farm laborers migrating through the central and western regions of the United States during the picking season and returning each winter to Crystal City.
 In the mid-40s, Manuel, Eusebio's eldest brother, led the extended Garza family to San José in search of increased opportunities.

 Jesús' parents and siblings worked in the fields of Santa Clara Valley while living in various migrant labor camps.
 Growing up in San José during the 1960s, Jesús saw his city change from an agricultural oasis south of San Francisco to the capital of Silicon Valley.
 During the 50s and 60s, the Garza families eight children picked fruit and vegetables at orchards and farms that later became prized locations for the computer industries chip manufacturing plants.